juju/juju/CONTRIBUTING.md

 This creates a numbered pull request on the github site, where members of the Juju project can see and comment on the changes.

+The title of the PR should match the form of the title of a conventional commit.
+This can be the title of the most significant commit in the PR.

 Make sure to add a clear description of why and what has been changed, and include the Launchpad bug number if one exists.